-The Japanese manga comic helping Syrian refugee children dream - BBC News
+Manga helps Syria refugee children to dream

 "I myself watched Captain Tsubasa as a kid on TV and I loved it," says 26-year old Obada.

-"It's a story is about a kid having a dream to become a professional football player and working hard to make that dream come true."
+"It's a story about a kid having a dream to become a professional football player and working hard to make that dream come true.

 "And that's something beautiful, that's something you should make these kids see."